BabylonJS/OldDocumentationSite/content/How_To/WebXR/WebXR_Experience_Helpers.md

 * Init the input source class which will initialize controllers
 * Enable the pointer selection and teleportation features

-The simplest way to use the default experience helper is calling the help function of `scene` :
+The simplest way to use the default experience is calling the help function of `scene` :

 ``` javascript
 var xrHelper = await scene.createDefaultXRExperienceAsync( /* optional configuration options */ );